 What is Temperature?

 Many people often get confused between temperature and heat.
 Suppose mistakenly you touch a hot object.
-How would you explain someone how hot it was?
+How would you explain to someone how hot it was?
 What is the measure for the hotness?
 Yes, it is the temperature impact.
-Heat comes under the class of forms of energy whose unit is Joules.
-Temperature is the measure of heat i.e. more heat you give, the temperature will increase.
+The heat comes under the class of forms of energy whose unit is Joules.
+Temperature is the measure of heat i.e. the more heat you give, the temperature will increase.

 We know that atoms are the building blocks of any matter.
 The kinetic energy of a substance is due to the constant motion of these atoms.
 As the rate increases, the kinetic energy also increases.
 The heat applied elevates the temperature of an object which in turn increases kinetic energy.
 This explains why a stain spread more quickly in hot water than in cold water.
 Since the kinetic energy of different particles varies within an object it cannot be estimated based on the number of particles present.
 Therefore, the temperature impact is the average of kinetic energy.

 Principles of Thermodynamics:

 As per the principles of Thermodynamics, the flow of heat generally occurs from a high-temperature region to a low-temperature region.
 Thus, coldness is a myth which is just an absence of heat.
 The kinetic energy due to the higher temperature will contribute to a small expansion of volume.
 This is called thermal expansion which is the basic working principle of thermometers.